How to buy Qualcomm (QCOM) shares in Australia

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Qualcomm's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Qualcomm's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$9.1 billion (£6.5 billion).
+Qualcomm's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$10.5 billion (£8.3 billion).

-The EBITDA is a measure of a Qualcomm's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Qualcomm's overall financial performance and is widely used to measure stock profitability.

 TTM: trailing 12 months